imtayadeway/imtayadeway.github.io/_drafts/git.md

-git only really requires some curiosity and practice using the tools and techniques above. once you get them, you'll want to use most of them every day, and you'll have internalized everything. and being an intermediate git will actually set you apart from the rest (most of the time).
+git only really requires some curiosity and practice using the tools and techniques above. once you get them, you'll want to use most of them every day, and you'll have internalized everything. and being an intermediate git won't merely bring you up to scratch - it will actually set you apart from the rest (most of the time).

 ### references